Descendents: Second reformation, Everything Sucks, and third hiatus (1995–2003)

-Fourth reformation, Cool to Be You, reunions, Filmage, and Hypercaffium Spazzinate (2004–2017)
+Third reformation, Cool to Be You, reunions, Filmage, and Hypercaffium Spazzinate (2004–2017)

 In the early 2000s, Aukerman took a break from biochemistry and reunited with the Descendents to record a new album.
 The recording sessions for Cool to Be You took place with Aukerman in February 2002 at The Blasting Room in Fort Collins, Colorado, with additional recording done in April at Planet of Sound in Wilmington, Delaware, and were produced by Stevenson.
 The band recorded the music for the songs live in the studio with minimal overdubbing, and Aukerman's vocals were recorded over the instrumental tracks.
 However, these recordings were not released for another two years.
 Stevenson explained that the gap of eight years between Descendents albums was due to the band members having children and to his father's death.

 For the release of Cool to Be You the Descendents signed to Fat Wreck Chords.
 Label head and musician Fat Mike was a longtime fan of the band, and his enthusiasm for working with them was a major factor in their decision to sign to the label.
 Stevenson commented that "If you've got the owner of the label saying he wants to put out a record by what is probably his favorite band of all time, that's rad.
 That's the best possible position for a band to be in."
 The album was preceded by the 'Merican EP in February 2004, followed by the full-length album in March.
 Cool to Be You was released in both CD and LP formats, with a cover illustration drawn by Chris Shary depicting the band's Milo caricature drawn on graph paper.